top of page

 Park Palms Mallard Creek

-On April 11th, we were hit by a really bad wind storm.
-How bad was it?
-The top photo was taken the day after the storm.
-The Little San Bernardino Mountains across the Coachella Valley were barely visible.
-The bottom photo is the same view during a typical spring day.
+On April 11th, a severe wind storm struck us.
+How severe was it?
+The top photo shows the scene the day after the storm, with the Little San Bernardino Mountains across the Coachella Valley hardly visible.
+The bottom photo depicts the same view on a normal spring day.

-The ability to wait patiently for a perfect photo is not one of my strengths but I wanted to capture a hummingbird in midflight this year.
-Among the biggest problems was that the sun had to be hitting the flowering plants at the right angle and the birds needed to be feeding at just that moment.
-But my limited patience paid off and I captured these shots.
+Waiting patiently for the perfect photo isn't one of my strong suits, but I aimed to capture a hummingbird in midflight this year.
+One of the main challenges was ensuring the sun hit the flowering plants at the right angle while the birds were feeding at that exact moment.
+However, my limited patience was rewarded, and I managed to take these shots.

 hummingbird in mid flight